The Public Competition Enforcement Review: Italy

 i Significant cases

-The ICA approves an acquisition in the Italian banking sector with conditions
+The ICA approves an acquisition in the gas sector imposing both structural and behavioural commitments

 ii Trends, developments and strategies